drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

 .. code-block:: bash

-  singularity exec image.sif cellSNP-lite -s $BAM -b $BARCODES -o $OUTDIR -R $VCF -p 20 --minMAF 0.1 --minCOUNT 20
+  singularity exec Demuxafy.sif cellSNP-lite -s $BAM -b $BARCODES -o $OUTDIR -R $VCF -p 20 --minMAF 0.1 --minCOUNT 20

 You can alter the ``-p``, ``--minMAF`` and ``--minCOUNT`` parameters to fit your data and your needs.
 We have found these settings to work well with our data